When it comes to creating an accurate market forecast, I always think of this quote:

-The above quote is from Howard Simons, a fellow Real Money contributor who is known for his “Iron Law” of forecasting (for economists).
-Putting together a market forecast is fun, but it is incredibly easy to make errors in the process.
-You can easily go back and forth, from hero to goat, several times.
-Keep laying out a forecast and eventually you’ll be right.
+This fantastic advice is from Howard Simons who is known for his “Iron Law” of forecasting (for economists).
+Putting together a market forecast is incredibly easy to get wrong.
+Because you don’t have crystal ball, you can go back and forth, from hero to zero, several times.
+Eventually you might be right.
 The key is to nail your time frames.

-Knowing your time frame allows you to drill down and find the characteristics that may define the market’s next move(s).
+Once you know your time frame, you can drill down and find the characteristics that may define the market’s next move(s).
 You can determine market direction for just about any time frame, but your experiences with trends and patterns helps with accuracy.
 Analyze trends and patterns to form an opinion about future prices, and you have your market forecast.

 Suffice it to say, creating a market forecast is difficult.
 To make sure your time frame leads the way (rather than leads you astray), you must understand the expectations for a potential move within your time frame.
 Hence, your analysis is critical.

-For example, you can look at a 15 minute chart of a stock or index and get a completely different read than a daily chart.
-Similarly, we can also look at longer time frames, such as the weekly or monthly, and receive the same contradictory data.
-Unfortunately, this is a common occurrence in equity stock charts when the market is choppy or in a bear phase.
+For example, a 15 minute chart of a stock or index will give you a completely different read than a daily chart.
+A weekly or monthly chart will also give you contradictory data.
+Unfortunately, this is a common occurrence in equity stock charts, especially when the market is choppy or in a bear phase.

 Again, the key is knowing your time frames, digging into trends and patterns, and using your experience to create an accurate market forecast.